 There are many things to see and do in the American Southwest.
-From a variety of national parks like the Grand Canyon and Monument Valley to charming little towns, this area of the the country is really exceptional.
+From a variety of national parks like the Grand Canyon and Monument Valley to charming little towns, this region of the United States is really exceptional.

-Today’s guest contributor, Shelli Elledge from Written FYI, recently took a boomer road trip through the Southwest, from Arizona to New Mexico.
-Buckle up as she takes us along on her one-day southwestern road trip adventure!
+Guest contributor, Shelli Elledge from Written FYI, enjoyed a boomer road trip through the Southwest, from Arizona to New Mexico.
+Buckle up as she takes us along on her one-day southwestern road trip adventure along I-40!

 One-Day Southwest Road Trip Itinerary